katrinasuherman/DSC180A-Methodology-4/index.md

 **What is the most interesting topic covered in your domain this quarter?**

-I believe that the most interesting topic is learning and discovering the neuromaps library.
+I believe that the most interesting topic is learning and discovering about the neuromaps library that helps simplify the process of comparing brain maps.
 It is a library that lets us compare cortical brain maps across different coordinate systems and resolutions.
 In addition, it includes built in transforms plus convenient plotting utilities to visualize brain maps quickly.

 **Describe a potential investigation you would like to pursue for your Quarter 2 Project.**

 I'm really interested in building a supervised study that predicts clinical diagnosis from cortical brain maps or any other type of brain maps.
 I will utilize the neuromaps library to align all subjects to one surface space, extract regional features, and train a simple baseline first, then compare to stronger models.

 **What is a potential change you would make to the approach taken in your current Quarter 1 Project?**

-We used the HCP S1200 cortical-thickness map early in the pipeline during the first quarter.
+I used the HCP S1200 cortical-thickness map early in the pipeline during the first quarter.
 The next time, I would begin with a more comprehensive dataset survey, looking at several possible maps like myelin, curvature, or functional gradients to determine which show more distinct spatial patterns.
 Before committing to a single source, I would additionally perform surface previews, fast correlation matrices, and histogram checks.

 **What other techniques would you be interested in using in your project?**